 And In General…

 Ms. Lovre is a Registered Traumatologist with Green Cross and has both taken training from and responded on behalf of the National Organization of Victim Assistance.
 She has provided training and technical assistance to the National Association of Secondary School Principals, the U. S. Department of Education, the American School Counselors Association, and many other national and state educational agencies.
 (View partial list.)
 As school crises have grown and changed, her materials and training continue to reflect the cutting edge in her field and are used in all 50 states and seven countries.

 Another outgrowth of her work has been to help states create state-wide teams of school administrators and counselors/social workers/psychologists to provide support to schools in the aftermath of major catastrophic events, such as shootings, natural and human-caused disasters, multiple death accidents and other events.

 Ms. Lovre continues to integrate into her work the cutting-edge concepts of Compassion Fatigue, Professional Learning Communities, Systems Thinking, The Sanctuary Model of Trauma-Informed Care, and resiliency models to enhance the efficacy of her plans and publications.
 Her goal is to remain at the cutting edge, taking the whole field of crisis response to the level needed when responding to events as overwhelming and complex as terrorism and overwhelming natural disasters.

 She also has a life!
-Her loves in life includes family – including a delightful new Italian daughter-in-law, sailing, kayaking, fitness, international travel, wilderness and her Co-Motion bike.
+Her loves in life includes family – including a delightful Italian daughter-in-law and new grandson , sailing, kayaking, fitness, international travel, wilderness and her Co-Motion bike.
 She is a distance cyclist and participates annually in organized events, including the Seattle-to-Portland (which is 204 miles).
 She has been a part of a cycling team that has raised about $40,000 for MS, participating in the City-to-Shore MS fundraiser event.